 Networking has been around for years as opportunities to share knowledge, create relationships and grow your business.
-Now networking, in the form of social medias such as LinkedIn, Facebook and Twitter, has taken it to a new level.
+Now networking, in the form of social media such as LinkedIn, Facebook and Twitter, has taken it to a new level.
 So how do businesses leverage social media for branding, marketing, advertising, public relations, lead prospecting and client relationship building?
 Some businesses have started to recognize the value of social networking while others are still trying to see how – and if – it fits into their overall business plan.

 According to the 2009 Deloitte LLP Ethics & Workplace Survey, 11% of executives report their company had a corporate-sponsored Facebook group and 29% use social networking as a tool to manage and build their brand.
-22% of executives said their companies would like to use social networking tools, but haven’t yet figured out how.
+22% of executives said their companies would like to use social networking tools but haven’t yet figured out how.

 OnYourMark can help you set up and implement an effective social networking marketing strategy.
 We provide planning, training and support to get you connected.
 All of our premium hosting clients have a WordPress blog included in their hosting package.
-Your iContact newsletters and emails, your Tweets and Facebook comments can be integrate to work together with your blog and we can show you how.
+Your iContact newsletters and emails, your Tweets and Facebook comments can be integrated to work together with your blog and we can show you how.
 You can even have our design team create your unique Twitter background.

 Coca-Cola is using social media.
 Their social media policy is only 3 pages and offers common-sense guidelines for its employees.
 We thought this was good advice and wanted to share it with you.

 - It’s only 3 pages. – should augment existing company policy.